kundajelab/deeplift/README.md

 #In the example below, we find scores for the input layer, which is idx 0 in deeplift_model.get_layers()
 find_scores_layer_idx = 0

-#Compile the function that computes the scores
+#Compile the function that computes the importance scores
 #For sigmoid or softmax outputs, target_layer_idx should be -2 (the default)
 #(See "a note on final activation layers" in https://arxiv.org/pdf/1605.01713v2.pdf for justification)
-#For regression tasks with a linear or relu output, target_layer_idx should be -1
+#For regression tasks with a linear output, target_layer_idx should be -1
 #(which simply refers to the last layer)
+#FYI: In the case of MxtsMode.DeepLIFT, the importance scores are also called "contribution scores"
-#If you want the multipliers instead of the importance scores, you can use get_target_multipliers_func
+#If you want the multipliers instead of the contribution scores, you can use get_target_multipliers_func
 deeplift_contribs_func = deeplift_model.get_target_contribs_func(
                             find_scores_layer_idx=find_scores_layer_idx,
                             target_layer_idx=-1)